clpagaduan/assessment-testing/README.md

 **Required Output:**
 Please try to attempt all the questions in Task 2.

+Answer:
+The request url should be GET /svc/sfapi/storeListAndDeliveryCost https://drive.google.com/file/d/1ieb5wBI0VVec7HHbKMEjBRNCSHemdckX/view?usp=sharing
+Variables include the postcode that the user has inputted (e.g. postcode: 2020) For the response https://drive.google.com/file/d/1h5iGPd33N_4p61kRSuDMq4oUxz7rkke2/view?usp=drive_link, data/soreListAndDeliveryCost/pickup/items I have observed the following:
+- only the first 7 stores are displayed.
+Flagship Store Auburn, Balgowlah, and Gordon stores are not displayed despite being in the response
+- If the stock_status is "Out of stock", the FE displays "Available soon"

 ## Task #3
 ### Go to the page - https://www.harveynorman.com.au/customer/account/create/